EPIC-guide/epic-guide.github.io/_life/culture.md

 "Normal" trash uses special, taxed trash bags in Vaud.
 You _cannot_ use a black bag for this, you must buy a roll of trash bags, e.g. 10x35l is CHF 20.
 You have to explicitly ask a cashier for them while you're paying, they are not available on shelves.
-(Introvert pro tip: the exception is Aligro, which has them just before the cashiers, if you don't feel like asking.)

 ## Sunday